Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Add color to fashion illustrations:

-solid application oftentimes use for technical drawings. -
+- Flat color solid application oftentimes use for technical drawings.

-create soft, flow effects ideal for drape fabrics. -
+- Watercolor washes create soft, flow effects ideal for drape fabrics.

-professional fashion illustrators ofttimes use alcohol base markers for vibrant colors. -
+- Marker techniques professional fashion illustrators ofttimes use alcohol base markers for vibrant colors.

 Technical drawing vs. Fashion illustration